jungpilyu/sdc-vehicle-detection/writeup_vehicle_detection.md

 image = mpimg.imread(image_p)
 detected_image= mydetector.video_proc(image)
 ```
-The car-detecting image applied to this pipeline are shown with the heatmap image as well.
+The car-detecting images applied to this pipeline are shown with the heatmap image as well.

 ![pipe1][image361]
 ![pipe2][image362]